Abbysola/DevOps-Proj/Project_5_Client_Server_Architecture.md

 (It can also be Internet connection, but it is a common practice to place Web Server and DB Server close to each other in local network).*

 ### Practical Example of LAMP Website
-Open up your Ubuntu or Windows terminal and run curl command
+#### Open up your Ubuntu or Windows terminal and run curl command

 curl -Iv www.linkedin.com

-#### I used the terminal on my Mac so I had 'curl' installed it by running
+#### I used the terminal on my Mac so I had 'curl' installed it by running:
 ```brew install curl```

 *If your Ubuntu does not have ‘curl’, you can install it by running